-A fan power control fail-safe system is provided, and controlled by this sub-command.
-If the fail-safe bit for a fan is enabled and the fan power level is not updated by the host system using this sub-command within the time-out period, the fans with the fail-safe bit enabled will have the power level set to 100% until this sub-command packet is received.
+A fan power control fail-safe system is provided, and controlled by this subcommand.
+If the fail-safe bit for a fan is enabled and the fan power level is not updated by the host system using this subcommand within the time-out period, the fans with the fail-safe bit enabled will have the power level set to 100% until this subcommand packet is received.

-This command also allows setting a variable-length delay (glitch delay) after the fan has been turned on before the CFA835 will recognize transitions on the tachometer line.
+This subcommand also allows setting a variable-length delay (glitch delay) after the fan has been turned on before the CFA835 will recognize transitions on the tachometer line.
 Some fans require a longer delay for the module to reliably read the tachometer output.
-The delay is specified in counts, each count being nominally 552.5 μ S long (1/100 of one period of the 18 Hz PWM repetition rate).
+The delay is specified in counts, each count being nominally $552.5 \, \mu S$ long ($1/100 \, of$ one period of the 18 Hz PWM repetition rate).